 It is presented to an individual who by some great and unique act(s) of an engineering nature has accomplished a great and timely public benefit.

 Medal recognizes an individual for an outstanding achievement or a series of significant engineering contributions in developing improvements in the field of personal transportation.

 Honorary Membership has come to be regarded as recognition of a lifetime of service to engineering or related fields.

-Award recognizes eminent achievement or distinguished contribution which may result from research, innovation, or education in advancing the art of engineering in the field of internal combustion engines.
+Recognizes eminent achievement or distinguished contribution over a substantial period of time, which may result from research, innovation, or education in advancing the art of engineering in the field of internal combustion engines.

 Medal is bestowed in recognition of distinguished contributions to the field of solid mechanics with special emphasis on the effective blending of theoretical and applied elements.